Drug Interactions between doxorubicin and trabectedin

 - Doxorubicin is in the drug class antibiotics/antineoplastics.

-- Trabectedin is a member of the drug class alkylating agents.
+- Trabectedin is in the drug class alkylating agents.

 - Trabectedin is used to treat Soft Tissue Sarcoma.